Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 As I stated earlier, you should consider OS and software compatibility beforehand.
 For example, if you want to become a Windows app or software developer, then there is no point in buying a Mac just because it is trendy.

 Similarly, if you plan to design and develop iOS or macOS apps, then you should pick a Macbook without any doubt.
-With a Macbook, you can also use Windows OS by Bootcamp (only with Intel-supported Macs) or third-party virtualization tools.
+With a Macbook, you can use Windows OS by Bootcamp (only with Intel-supported Macs) or third-party virtualization tools.

 6. Battery